redhat-openshift-ecosystem/operator-pipelines/docs/first-time-run.md

 #### Registry Credentials
-The CI pipeline can optionally be configured to push images to a remote private registry.
+The pipelines can optionally be configured to push images to a remote private registry.
 The user must create an auth secret containing the docker config.
 This secret can then be passed as a workspace named `registry-credentials` when invoking the pipeline.